 - Confectioners sugar

 - Egg whites beaten to make the top a bit shiny

 If you want to drizzle some glaze over the top you can just whisk together some water and powdered sugar until it’s as thick as you desire.
 That is simple and inexpensive so that’s kinda’ my go to easy glaze recipe.

 There is a printable recipe card at the bottom of this post but here is a quick rundown for ya’.

 - Preheat your oven to 350 degrees and spray your cookie sheet with non stick spray so it’s ready to use.

-- In a bowl beat together your room temperature cream cheese and powdered sugar.
+- In a small bowl beat together your room temperature cream cheese and powdered sugar.

 - yes, typically they’re filled with almond paste but that can be hard to find and quite expensive so we’re changing it up a bit